 “As the indispensable Despina, Soprano Jennifer Aylmer steals every scene she’s in, especially when Despina is passing herself off as a doctor or lawyer.
 Ms. Aylmer has terrific comic chops and a voice to match.
 It’s hard to imagine this role being done better . . . ” -KDHX.com (as Despina in Così fan tutte with Opera Theater of St. Louis)

 American soprano Jennifer Aylmer has developed a sterling reputation for her beautiful voice, compelling stage portrayals and impeccable musicianship.
 The New York Times has hailed her for her, “awesome accuracy,” while The Chicago Sun-Times has recommended that listeners, “bask in the aural delight of Aylmer’s dazzling shifts from regal command to cool insouciance and fatally attractive seduction.”
 Recent seasons saw her make her directorial debut with Stony Brook State University, her return to Portland Opera as Susanna in Le nozze di Figaro, her celebrated Despina in Così fan tutte with Opera Theatre of Saint Louis, her debut singing Monica in The Medium with Spoleto Festival USA, Filthy Habit with UrbanArias and concert appearances with the Haydn Orchestra and Kansas City Symphony.
 She also returned by popular demand to the Isabella Stewart Gardner Museum in Boston with Baritone Randall Scarlata and pianist Laura Ward in their Tin Pan Alley concert.
-Engagements for the 2013-2014 season include Messiah with the National Chorale, Berta in Dallas Opera’s Il barbiere di Siviglia, a solo recital at Virginia Tech and joining the Skaneateles Festival in a series of concerts.
+Engagements for the 2013-2014 season included Messiah with the National Chorale, Berta in Dallas Opera’s Il barbiere di Siviglia, a solo recital at Virginia Tech and joining the Skaneateles Festival in a series of concerts.
 Additionally, she filled in with a few hours’ notice this season as the guest soloist in Handel’s L’Allegro, il Penseroso ed il Moderato with the Mark Morris Dance Group as a part of the White Light Festival.
 Upcoming engagements include concerts with Lyric Fest and the Carnegie Mellon University Philharmonic, Vivaldi’s Gloria with Manhattan Concert Productions, and appearances with the Brevard and Alabama Symphonies.